DogeTheBeast/College_notes/CHEM 154/Unit 7/Enthalpy.md

 ## Hess' Law

-Hess' Law states that the sum of ${\Delta H}$ for all steps gives the overall reaction enthalpy.
+As enthalpy isHess' Law states that the sum of ${\Delta H}$ for all steps gives the overall reaction enthalpy.

 ![[Hess_Law.png]]